 When you feel broken, you must remember these truths.
-These truths will remind you that the cure for brokenness is often found in doing good to others.

 Feeling broken is normal.
 It will help if you remember that very few are immune to this feeling of brokenness.
 Some have experienced brokenness because of a failed relationship, a financial setback, a shattered dream, or a deep emotional wound.

 Feelings of brokenness are often temporary.
 On my twenty-fifth birthday, I remember feeling broken.
 My career path was ending, and my father was diagnosed with cancer.
 But in the next five years, I became a father to two beautiful children and embraced a career change that lasted twenty-eight years.
 Not only was my feeling temporary, but it also did not reflect reality.

 God uses broken and imperfect people.
 We are all broken to some extent.
 If God didn’t work through broken people, nothing would get done.

 Broken people are still capable of doing good.
 The story of the Good Samaritan surprised the audience by showing a person they considered godless doing good.